Learn about The Dragon Band

 Band students learn how to manage their time in order to be successful in the classroom and during band.
 Many students in band are at or near the top of their class.

-The Varsity Marching Band will rehearse 7-10 hours outside of the school day per week.
+Legacy will rehearse 7-10 hours outside of the school day per week.
 The UIL allows for 8 hours per week which we will use - they allow an additional hour on days when there is a performance so when a given week has a football game and a marching contest we will use 10.

 Finally, students will need to practice individually, on their own, outside of school.
 This goes back to time management skills, particularly during marching season.